 CAMBINI/JIANG (2009) summarize that most of the empirical literatures' findings are that LLU access charges have a negative impact on investment.
-Yet, just as on the theoretical side, empirical results are widely varying (depending on what data set is used, what proxy is chosen to measure investment and what statistical methods are applied).76 Inter-platform competition is widely found to have a rather positive effect on investment.77 resale) in a first place enables market entry but does not foster rollout, taking into account that altnets might gain experience and market share, even high level access can be beneficial to rollout.
+Yet, just as on the theoretical side, empirical results are widely varying (depending on what data set is used, what proxy is chosen to measure investment and what statistical methods are applied).
+Inter-platform competition is widely found to have a rather positive effect on investment.

+Impact of legacy and NGA access regulation on competition and investment on the NGA network resale) in a first place enables market entry but does not foster rollout, taking into account that altnets might gain experience and market share, even high level access can be beneficial to rollout.